Photon pair generation via down-conversion in III-V semiconductor microrings: modal dispersion and quasi-phase matching: Conclusion and Future Work

 {In the LOS regime we find efficiencies} {in excess of $1\times 10^{-2}$} {for realistic structures, and indeed such structures should lead to elevated levels of squeezing and pump depletion beyond the LOS regime.}

-{In future work we will extend} this calculation {to treat the higher levels of squeezing that are possible, and include third-order processes such as self- and cross-phase modulation that will affect the dynamics of the squeezing.} {Additionally, because of the predicted pump depletion, this a promising system to study the entanglement between the pump, signal, and idler fields, {which can lead to the deterministic} generation of non-Gaussian states \cite{yanagimoto22}.}}
+{In future work we will extend} this calculation {to treat the higher levels of squeezing that are possible, and include third-order processes such as self- and cross-phase modulation that will affect the dynamics of the squeezing.} {In the high-squeezing regime our calculations predict significant pump depletion.
+As pointed out earlier \cite{yanagimoto22}, in this regime the entanglement between the pump and the squeezed state leads to the generation of non-Gaussian states.
+In future work we will extend our calculation to include the non-Gaussian dynamics between the pump, signal, and idler fields.
+As we have shown, high efficiency microring resonators made from III-V semiconductor materials are a promising platform for investigating non-Gaussian states generated via nonlinear interactions.
+Furthermore, non-Gaussian states generated this way offer a potentially more efficient approach to introducing non-Gaussianity compared with probabilistic approaches based on heralding and photon-number-resolving (PNR) detection \cite{Bourassa2021}.}